Bow hunting kudu South Africa

 Rage II mechanical broad head

-Below is one of the kudu bow hunting videos.
+Below are two of the bow hunting videos.
 Please visit our African hunting videos section for more videos.

 Kudu have a rather large area covering the vital organs for adequate shot placement.